-For a decent screaming fright head to Universal Studios Hollywood which hosts Halloween Horror Nights, the scariest show in Los Angeles.
+For a decent scream head to Universal Studios Hollywood, which hosts Halloween Horror Nights, the scariest show in Los Angeles.
 Before Halloween, the park transforms into a horror movie site with roaming zombies and nine haunted houses themed around The Walking Dead, American Horror Story and other movies.
 There are five new scare zones—each equipped with murderous monsters and unimaginable horrors.
 Also, check out the high-energy Jabbawockeez live show.

 Knott's Scary Farm (September 19–November 2, 2019)